yossifibrahem/FIX-LLM/README.md

 ```bash
 python server.py
 ```

-4. Create a batch file (*serverstart.bat*): (optional) double-click the batch file to run the server.
+OR double-click the batch file "serverstart.bat" to run the server.